Amir1453/zsh-auto-dunstify/README.rst

 has completed.

 Useful for those commands you don't predict will take long to run or just plain forgot to keep track of.
-Leave the task running and go do something else - ``auto-notify`` will let you know when the task is done! :tada:
+Leave the task running and go do something else - ``auto-dunstify`` will let you know when the task is done! :tada:

 * Usage_